-Cannabidiol *CBD is a non-psychoactive component of cannabis that acts as an antagonist of CB1 and CB2 receptors.
-Clinical research highlights CBD’s potential as a treatment for several conditions.
+Cannabidiol *CBD is a non-intoxicating component of cannabis that acts as an antagonist of CB1 and CB2 receptors.
+Clinical research highlights CBD’s potential to promote balance in your body’s most essential systems.

 Cannabidivarin Although research on CBDV is still in its initial stages, recent studies have shown promise for its use in many ailments.
 This is due to its action at TRPV1 receptors and modulation of gene expression.

 Cannabichromene *CBC is produced through an enzymatic process that takes place in the trichomes of the plant.
 This process involves the conversion of cannabigerolic acid (CBGA) into cannabichromenic acid (CBCA) by an enzyme known as CBCA synthase.

 Cannabinol *By all accounts, CBN is the cannabinoid responsible for the sedative effects of cannabis.

 Tetrahydrocannabinol *Though THC is responsible for the “high” of cannabis, we have kept this cannabinoid in our products at its legal limit of <0.3%.
 THC is synergistic with the other cannabinoids and enhances their value.

 Besides affecting aroma and flavor, some evidence suggests that they may also modify the effects of natural hemp.

 Myrcene (or β-myrcene) is a terpene that occurs often in fragrant plants and herbs such as mangoes, hops, bay leaves, lemongrass, and basil.
 It is thought to have sedative effects.

 α-Bisabolol or levomenol While it has long been widely used in the cosmetics industry, bisabolol has more recently become the subject of research for the medical benefits it displays in cannabis.

 β Caryophyllene is the only terpene known to interact with the body’s endocannabinoid system (CB2).